-Strategic Objectives: 12 - Support Safe, Healthy and Inclusive Communities
+Policy: S Strategic Strategic Objectives: 12 - Support Safe, Healthy y and Inclusive Communities 13 - Provide Housing to M eet Community Needs

 First Homes are a form of discounted market sale housing designed to allow people to get on to the housing ladder in their local area.
 On 24th May 2021, the Government announced its position on First Homes through a Written Ministerial Statement (WMS) and amended Planning Practice Guidance (PPG).
 Specific qualifying and eligibility criteria and requirements for First Homes are set out in the WMS and PPG.